 Louisiana Insurance Defense Law Firm

-Keogh Cox has been on the leading edge of insurance defense litigation since our founding more than 40 years ago.
-Clients seek our help with insurance matters in Louisiana, from routine disputes to complicated, high-exposure class action tort cases.
-Regardless of the size, type or nature of the matter, we apply the same collaborative, common-sense approach at trial, on appeal, or in mediation and arbitration.
+Keogh Cox has been on the leading edge of insurance defense litigation since our founding more than 50 years ago.
+Clients seek our help with insurance matters in Louisiana, from routine disputes to complicated, high-exposure class action and mass tort cases.
+Regardless of the size, type, or nature of the matter, we apply the same collaborative, common-sense approach during litigation through trial, on appeal, or in mediation and arbitration.
 We are trusted advisors to many of the nation’s leading insurance companies and the businesses they cover.
 Our insurance law team has a broad and deep understanding of the unique issues, such as:

 - Insurance, bad faith avoidance and litigation